Recalibrating Representation in MS

 What are some of the unique challenges Hispanic/Latinx scientists face?

 Garcia: As mentioned earlier, there are not many Hispanics/Latinx scientists in the mass spectrometry field – and even in science in general.
-It can be a little discouraging to not see a lot of people in your scientific field that do not look like you, and you may feel like you do not belong here.
+It can be a little discouraging to not see a lot of people in your scientific field that look like you, and you may feel like you do not belong here.
 That is why Hispanic/Latinx scientists often suffer from imposter syndrome – having many self-doubts about their accomplishments and whether they really can make it.
 That’s something I have also felt – on and off – throughout my career.

 Fernández-Lima: Echoing Ben’s words, I see the low numbers of Hispanics in research as a challenge we need to overcome.
 There is a need to identify the existing barriers causing this and generate special programs able to enable the Hispanic community to have equal opportunities.
 In addition, I believe that increasing the number of Hispanic scientist representation in MS can have a positive impact on the next generation of scientists, who may currently lack sufficient role models and mentors that can stimulate them to pursue scientific careers in MS. I encourage our colleagues to seek advice on other members of the Hispanic community and participate in training and mentoring programs.